injashkin/md-pug-to-html/README.md

 ]
 ```

-MdPugToHtml recursively traverses all subdirectories in the specified directory, finds Markdown files and converts them to HTML pages.
+MdPugToHtml converter recursively traverses all subdirectories in the specified directory, finds Markdown files and converts them to HTML pages.
 At the same time, the Pug template can be used, according to which the pages will be transformed.
 The converted pages are then placed in the specified output directory.
 The structure of the source directory is completely preserved in the output directory.

 Markdown files may contain Frontmatter data.
 Frontmatter is a section at the beginning of the file, highlighted on both sides with three hyphens `---`.
 Frontmatter can be written in any of the YAML/TOML/JSON formats.
 Here is an example of how the Frontmatter is written in the YAML format in the Markdown file: